acoli-repo/corpus-tools/src/TT-CQP.md

 ### Options yet to be implemented

 * it is not yet possible to have wildcards on tokens, such as `[pos="ADJ"]*`
-* pattributes cannot match other attributes yet, such as `[word=a.word]`
 * `:: within sattribute` does not yet work
 * case and diacritic insensitive search not yet supported (%cd)
 * it is not yet possible to cut lists
-* ranged in tabulate output
 * subcorpora cannot yet be modified by subset, intersection, join, or difference

 ### Options not planned to be implemented

-* interactive mode - TT-CQP is meant for a piped architecture and will not have a real interactive mode
+* interactive mode - TT-CQP is meant for a piped architecture and only emulates cqp -pi
 * all option related to the interactive mode are hence also unsupported (set, show, dump, cat, count, discard, save)
 * macros, distance, distabs will not be implemented
 * groupings and boolean operators are unlikely to be implemented